Advanced Education in General Dentistry

 1. Initial notification of a deficiency/problem can be addressed orally by the program director or the faculty identifying the problem.
 After so doing, a dated notation will be placed in the student's file by the program director.

 2. Should the problem continue, or new problems develop, the student will be sent a letter or counseling form by the program director, identifying the deficiency/deficiencies and required actions to be taken by the student to correct the deficiency/deficiencies.
-A time period for correcting the deficiency/deficiencies will be specified.
+A time period for correcting the deficiencies will be specified.
 A copy of the counseling form will be kept in the program or course director's file, and a copy will be sent to the Assistant Dean for Research and Graduate Studies.
 The student should acknowledge receipt of the letter or counseling form by signing the original and returning it to the program director.
 The letter or counseling form will be placed in the student's file.
 The student should keep the copy for future reference.

-3. Should student performance still not improve, the program director, or program’s designate acting in (his/her)stead, will notify the student in writing that he/she will be placed on academic probation.
-Actions required of the student and a time line (not exceeding those of academic probation noted above) to correct the deficiency/deficiencies will be detailed in the letter.
-The student must sign the letter, keep a copy for his/her files and return the original letter to the program director, who will place the letter in the student's file.
+3. Should student performance still not improve, the program director, or program’s designate acting in (his/her) stead, will notify the student in writing that he/she will be placed on academic probation.
+Actions required of the student and a timeline (not exceeding those of academic probation noted above) to correct the deficiency/deficiencies will be detailed in the letter.
+The student must sign the letter, keep a copy for his/her files, and return the original letter to the program director, who will place the letter in the student's file.
 Copies will be sent to the department chair and the Assistant Dean for Research and Graduate Studies.

 4. If the student fails to rectify the deficiency/deficiencies in the time specified, the program director, in consultation with the program faculty, will recommend dismissal from the program to the department chair, the Assistant Dean for Research and Graduate Studies, and the Advanced Dental Graduate Education (ADGE) Committee.
 The ADGE Committee will review the recommendation for dismissal.